shinroo/ossu-cs/coursework/core_modules/c600_applications_core/c607_html_css_js_web_development/notes.md

 ### CSS

-**Cascading Style Sheets** describe how HRML elements are to be displayed.
+**Cascading Style Sheets** describe how HTML elements are to be displayed.

 CSS may be added in the following ways: